 Individual Online Mentoring… We Work With You Until You Have Your PMP® – $2,595

 How You Pass the PMP® Certification Exam

-Individual attention from your instructor is what makes our PMP® certification exam prep course the best.
+Individual attention from your instructor is what makes our PMP® exam prep course the best.
 You set the schedule and pace to fit your life.
 You work privately with your instructor through e-mail, phone calls and conferences.
 In private video conferences, you can ask them questions, discuss PMP® concepts and review the questions you missed on your practice exams.

 Our PMP® certification exam prep gives you: